 Whether you are someone who teaches regularly or someone who is new to school's work, it is important to set expectations for your lesson from the start.
-This is particularly crucial when speaking about faith which can be a sensitive and divisive topic.
-You may want to begin the lesson by saying something along these lines:
+This is particularly crucial when speaking about faith which some might find emotive.